Zerrelius/yolo11-testing/readme.md

 python main.py
 ´´´

+### Sidenote
+It can be important to create an "images" folder to use the script.
+Do it if you get error messages.

 ## Modify the images to use with yolo11

 You can change the Script inside the main.py to change the Image which you intrested to use.